configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 #### Array Comparators

-The following comparators expect the *Comparison attribute* to be an array of strings (or an array of strings serialized to JSON), and the *Comparison value* to be a string or a list of strings.
+The following comparators expect the *Comparison attribute* to be an array of strings (or an array of strings serialized to JSON), and the *Comparison value* to be a list of strings.

 | Comparator                | Description                                                                                                                    |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |